Esqarrouth/Cool-Quotes/README.md

-Effort only fully releases its reward after a person refuses to quit.|Napoleon Hill A goal is a dream with a deadline.|Napoleon Hill Education comes from within; you get it by struggle and effort and thought.|Napoleon Hill The most impressive people I know spent their time with their head down getting shit done for a long, long time.|Sam Altman If knowledge is power, and its application your will, then wisdom is the sum of your power, and wisdom shared, is the alignment of others to your will...|???
+Effort only fully releases its reward after a person refuses to quit.|Napoleon Hill A goal is a dream with a deadline.|Napoleon Hill Education comes from within; you get it by struggle and effort and thought.|Napoleon Hill Failure is man-made circumstance.
+It is never real until accepted by man as permanent.|Napoleon Hill The most impressive people I know spent their time with their head down getting shit done for a long, long time.|Sam Altman If knowledge is power, and its application your will, then wisdom is the sum of your power, and wisdom shared, is the alignment of others to your will...|???
 A word to the wise is sufficient.|???